geoffrey-young/RecommendationEngine/README.md

 1. A transformation pipeline that creates event recommendations based on at least one additional enriched data set.

-2. An exported PNG [draw.io](https://www.draw.io) diagram representing your entire ecosystem.
+2. A diagram (exported as a `png`) representing your entire ecosystem.

 3. A (merged and closed) pull request from your feature branch (`phase_5`) to your master that covers all your code, utilities, notes, and so on.